Please Support the Appomattox River Trail

 We’re in the home-stretch push to reach our first matching grant fundraising goal, but we need your help and we can accept donations right up to May 30th!

 FOLAR has been offered a matching investment of $100,000 by The Mary Morton Parsons Foundation—if we can reach $100,000 by the end of May.
-We’re very close with supporters of FOLAR helping to raising most of the amount needed, leaving less than $15,000 more to reach our matching grant level!
+We’re very close with supporters of FOLAR helping to raising most of the amount needed, leaving about $10,000 more to reach our matching grant level!

 Once we receive our matching grant, our generous supporters will have donated $200,000, and we will put the funding to use immediately building the Appomattox River Trail for all to enjoy!